memgraph/docs/docs/under-the-hood/storage.md

 Depending on the actual value stored, each `LabelPropertyIndex::Entry` has at least **72B**.

-Each Index Entry object is placed into the Skiplist.
+Each Index Entry Object is placed into the `SkipList`.

 #### Each index object in total